nus-cs1010/2324-s1/docs/unix-advanced.md

 After reading this article, students should

-- appreciate the philosophy of Unix where small utitilies program can be composed together to perform a complex task using the pipe `|` operator
+- appreciate the philosophy of Unix where small utility programs can be composed together to perform a complex task using the pipe `|` operator
 - be aware of basic Unix utilities: `echo`, `sort`, `uniq`, `grep`, `head`, and `tail`.
 - be able to use basic pattern matching `*` `?` `[]` and `{}` in `bash`
 - know how to use ++tab++, ++ctrl+p++, and ++ctrl+n++ to work more efficiently in `bash`